Wisconsin Badgers football: Iowa

-Iowa is Wisconsin's other archrival.
-Although the rivalry started in 1894, the Heartland Trophy was inaugurated in 2004 and goes each year to the winner.
+Iowa and Wisconsin first met on the grid iron in 1894.
+In 2004, the rivalry recognized the Heartland Trophy, which is awarded to each season's winner.
 The trophy was designed and crafted by artist and former Iowa football player Frank Strub.
 The trophy, which is a bull mounted on a walnut base (native to both Wisconsin and Iowa), has been inscribed with the scores of all games in the long-time series.
 With Big Ten expansion, the Wisconsin and Iowa football teams were placed in separate divisions, thus ending their annual rivalry.
 However, with the addition of Maryland and Rutgers, Iowa and Wisconsin were placed back in the same division in 2014.
-Wisconsin leads the series at 49-45-2.
+Wisconsin leads the series at 49-46-2.

 Nebraska

-Nebraska is Wisconsin's newest rival.
-With the inclusion of the Cornhuskers in the Big Ten in 2011 the first three games between the two programs were significant, the third being the 2012 Big Ten Football Championship Game where the unranked Badgers defeated the heavily favored No. 14 ranked Cornhuskers, 70–31.
-Prior to their next matchup in 2014, the University of Nebraska and the University of Wisconsin announced that moving forward the two schools would play for the Freedom Trophy.
-The trophy sits on a wooden base and features a depiction of Nebraska's Memorial Stadium on one side and Wisconsin's Camp Randall Stadium on the other.
-The trophy has an inscription honoring the nation's veterans and symbolizes that Memorial Stadium was built in their honor at Nebraska while Camp Randall Stadium in Wisconsin was built on the site of a former Civil War training site.
-The score of each year's contest is inscribed on the trophy.
-Wisconsin leads the overall series 12-4-0.
+The Nebraska–Wisconsin football rivalry is an American college football rivalry between the Nebraska Cornhuskers and Wisconsin.
+In 2012, the Badgers defeated Nebraska 70-31 in Indianapolis for the Big Ten Championship.
+Since 2014, the winner of the game has received the Freedom Trophy.
+Wisconsin leads the series 13–5.

 All-time records

 All-time Big Ten records

 This chart includes both the overall record the University of Wisconsin Badgers have with the all-time Big Ten members, as well as the matchups that counted in the Big Ten standings.
 Wisconsin has been a member of the Big Ten since its creation in 1896.
 Michigan rejoined the league in 1917 after leaving in 1906.
-Chicago withdrew after 1939, and then Michigan State (1953), Penn State (1993), and Nebraska (2011), Maryland and Rutgers (2014) joined the Big Ten conference bringing the league total to 14 teams.
+Chicago withdrew after 1939, and then Michigan State (1953), Penn State (1993), and Nebraska (2011), Maryland and Rutgers (2014), Oregon, UCLA, USC and Washington (2024) joined the Big Ten conference bringing the league total to 18 teams.